 Many influential Abrahamic religion authors, irrespective of affiliation, and apparently drunk on the shed blood of their respective martyrs, have historically interpreted these prophecies, often under the guise of fiction, to be indicative of militaristic war between the various religious, sectarian and secular belief systems—war that can now include atomic or nuclear weapons; weapons which are clearly a profound threat to all of humanity, not just their intended victims.

-While history has only once witnessed a powerful secular society, strongly influenced by Christianity’s just war advocates, detonate such weaponry over cities filled with multitudes of innocents (in an apparently angry retribution for aggressive military acts by an opponent) many other governments around the planet ruled and/or influenced by adherents of various religious and political ideologies are known overtly, or covertly, to also possess these tragic weapons with intent for their use.
-For those radical religious groups whose violent voice is increasingly heard around the world in terms of terror, destruction and death, acquisition of such horrific devices is apparently a paramount goal.
+While history has only once witnessed a powerful secular society, strongly influenced by ’just war’ advocates, detonate such weaponry over cities filled with multitudes of innocents–in an apparently angry retribution for aggressive military acts by an opponent–many other governments around the planet ruled and/or influenced by adherents of various religious and political ideologies are known overtly, or covertly, to also possess these tragic weapons with intent for their use.
+For those radical religious groups whose violent voice is increasingly heard around the world in terms of terror, flying the black flags of destruction and death, acquisition of such horrific devices is apparently a paramount goal.

 Even as secular societies, we are keenly cognizant that the prophecies of the religions of Abraham have profound meaning for the majority of faithful believers, wherever they live and regardless of tradition.
 But, for this proposed sober objectivity to be in agreement with the fundamental principles of Love implicit in the anthropomorphized persona of a nurturing, forgiving, and loving ”God” apparently espoused by these three religions (even if not always by their everchanging leaders), it must necessarily be free and independent from the human debilitation of bloodlust historically, and presently, infecting the mind of those who would offer their interpretation as though it is the word of the God.
 Thus, it is incumbent on religious and secular political leaders to accept and tightly embrace the realization that these prophecies can actually be understood to presage the honorable path toward peace, not wretched war.